-Rails is a unified program that enables digital orders from third-party marketplaces and other external ordering sources to be transmitted directly to stores where Rails has been set up.
+Rails is a unified program that enables digital orders from third-party marketplaces and other external ordering sources to be transmitted directly to restaurants where Rails has been set up.

-Rails provides stores with a solution that consolidates all digital orders into one location, regardless of the third-party interface.
-The holding receptacle could range from a highly-integrated source, such as the store’s POS system or a non-integrated source such as a centralized tablet device, email, fax, or phone.
+Rails consolidates all digital orders into one location, regardless of the third-party interface.
+These orders can be sent to a restaurant’s POS system or a non-integrated source such as a centralized tablet, email, fax, or phone.
 Rails’ two-way integration benefits everyone involved in the delivery process: customers receive accurate and real-time menu, price, and location information, delivery couriers are able to conduct more deliveries per hour without any lag time, and the restaurant brands remain in control through a single integration to multiple marketplaces.
 Olo brands can grant access at the store level, to third-party marketplaces to receive real-time menu, price, and location information.

 *Attached below is a 1-pager explaining how Rails can benefit your store

 What are the requirements for configuring Rails?

 - To access Rails, the brand needs the Olo Dashboard to be fully set up.
 Once that is complete the brand can request Rails as an added product.

 - Olo will configure Rails on a store-by-store basis.

 - Olo works with third-party marketplaces and signs a mutual non-disclosure agreement

 (MNDA).
 The MNDA does not give the third-party marketplace any store-specific data

 - Upon receipt of a signed MNDA, Olo provides the third-party marketplace with access